amigo451/Facial-Attribute-Classification-for-Personalized-Emoji-Generation/README.md

  in order to run the application part you will have to produce or use the 2 files:
-"X_epoch.pt" (the best model in the face attributes classification validation part) "X_epoch-5-type.pt"(the best model in the skin tone classification validation part) The files are provided by us, and that can find on our git repository are:
+"X_epoch.pt" (the best model in the face attributes classification validation part) "X_epoch-5-type.pt"(the best model in the skin tone classification validation part) The files are provided by us, and can find on this link: https://drive.google.com/drive/folders/11ml8AOCPNLpAapojNZH2fHh5zlqclq6X?usp=sharing
 "3_epoch.pt" (the best model in the face attributes classification validation part) "9_epoch-5-type.pt" clone them to your work directory and update the corresponding files paths. in addition you will have to clone the openmojilayers directory from our git